oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 ng add @oktadev/schematics --auth0
 ```

-You'll be prompted for an issuer and client ID.
-You should have these from the OIDC app you just created.
-The issuer will be displayed right above your client ID.
+The Auth0 CLI will prompt you for an issuer URL and client ID, which were displayed when setting up the app in Auth0.
+If you used the CLI, it would have shown the issuer URL right above the client ID.

 ```shell
 === dev-0ua1y-go.us.auth0.com application created